Texte - Auto-Promo & Couverture - Solution Macarons Solution Macarons ... ou le macaron pas à pas en 21 recettes ... par Mercotte

 Nota bene: This recipe is adapted to my oven, which is extremely reliable and precise in terms of temperature.
 Since no two ovens are exactly alike, you’ll need to test yours out!
 One thing for sure: if you have the option of convection heat, no need to play around with wooden spoons to keep the door ajar.

-Preservation: Macarons freeze very well.
-I prefer to freeze the ungarnished shells, and then fill them 1 or 2 days before serving in order for the flavors to have ample time to develop.
+Preservation: Macaroons freeze very well.
+I prefer to freeze the ungarnished shells, and then fill them 2 days before serving in order for the flavors to have ample time to develop.
 You can also fill them and freeze them, but in that case you’ll need to add a bit of neutral-flavored honey to the ganache so that is remains soft when frozen.
-A quick 30 minutes at room temperature and your macarons are ready to serve!
+A quick 30 minutes at room temperature and your macaroons are ready to serve!

 If you apply yourself and put in a little hard work, your efforts will pay off.
 Don’t give up!
-With this recipe, lots of others have made macarons as good as mine!
+With this recipe, lots of others have made macaroons as good as mine!

 I await your feedback: mishaps, successes, photos and questions if you still have any!